dingZvel/tp/docs/DeveloperGuide.md

 4. ClientConnect validates the command.
 5. ClientConnect retrieves the details of the client at the specified index.
 6. ClientConnect deletes the client's details from the address book.
-7. ClientConnect displays a success message:”Deleted: <Info of the deleted client>”
+7. ClientConnect displays a success message: “Deleted: &lt;Info of the deleted client&gt;”

     Use case ends.